-This document is not meant to be part of the Clinical Practice Guidelines of the Orthopaedic Section of the American Physical Therapy Association, part of the Occupational Therapy Practice Framework: Domain & Process of the American Occupational Therapy Association, or meet specific criteria to be included in the National Guideline Clearinghouse.
-This document is meant to serve as a primary resource for clinicians who perform FCEs, and for consumers of FCEs including physicians, adjusters, case managers, vocational rehabilitation counselors, and attorneys practicing in workers compensation and disability management.
+This document is not meant be part of the Clinical Practice Guidelines of the Orthopaedic Section or to meet specific criteria to be included in the National Guideline Clearinghouse.
+This document is meant to serve as a primary resource for clinicians who perform and for consumers of functional capacity evaluations including physicians, adjusters, case managers, and vocational rehabilitation counselors practicing in workers compensation and disability management.

-The recommendations contained in this document were developed by a panel with expertise in the design, administration, and interpretation of Functional Capacity Evaluations.
-The expert panel relied on available literature and clinical experience to arrive at these guidelines.
-The guidelines were reviewed by stakeholders including physical therapists, occupational therapists, and physicians who either have expertise in FCEs as researchers or examiners or who use the results of FCEs in the administration of workers' compensation or disability claims.
-The reviewers' comments were considered and incorporated into the guideline as deemed appropriate by the expert panel.
-Readers of this document should understand that the reviewers' participation in the development of this document does not constitute their endorsement of the final product.
+The recommendations contained in this document were developed by a panel with expertise in Functional Capacity Evaluation.
+The panel relied on available literature and clinical experience to arrive at these guidelines.
+The guidelines were reviewed by stakeholders including physical and occupational therapists and physician who either have expertise in FCEs as researchers or examiners or who use the results of FCEs in the administration of workers' compensation or disability claims.
+The reviewers' comments were considered and incorporated into the guideline.
 The guideline is provided as current best practice as opposed to standards of practice.
-An Examiner may deviate from these FCE guidelines when necessary and appropriate in the course of using independent and judicious clinical reasoning in an effort to provide the best information possible as to the functional abilities and limitations of the individual being evaluated in light of the questions posed by the referral source(s).
+A Functional Capacity Examiner may deviate from these FCE guidelines when necessary and appropriate in the course of using independent and judicious clinical reasoning in an effort to provide the best information possible as to the abilities of the individual being evaluated in light of the questions posed by the referral source(s).

-This document is intended to be used in conjunction with the most current versions of the APTA Standards of Practice for Physical Therapy1, the APTA Guide to Physical Therapist Practice, the AOTA Occupational Therapy Practice Framework: Domain & Process2, and the International Classification of Functioning, Disability and Health3.
+This document is intended to be used in conjunction with the most current versions of the APTA Standards of Practice for Physical Therapy and the APTA Guide to Physical Therapist Practice, and the International Classification of Functioning, Disability and Health.

-Examiners should have a full understanding of potential limitations of FCEs which include but are not limited to issues related to validity and reliability (test selection and individual performance), the influence of an individual's behavior and symptoms on overall test results, Examiner bias, and standardization of testing and reporting.
+Examiners should have a full understanding of the limitations of FCEs which include, but are not limited to issues related to validity and reliability, standardization of testing and reporting, and the influence of an individual's behavior and symptoms on overall test results.